Skip to main content Skip to site footer

 Family Stand

-• Supporters with young families are encouraged to book seats, if possible, in the Kenilworth lower stand blocks A/B followed by F/G.
+• Supporters with young families are encouraged to book seats if possible in the Kenilworth lower stand blocks A/B followed by F/G.

 • This will give access to Hatters Hideout (a child-friendly room with activities).